Addidy/coronavirus-analysis/README.md

 Data science project to gather insights on the progression of the Coronavirus

 TODO:
-* Investigate and Fix change in dataset structure
 * Predictive calculation for current day results
 * compare results against individual country population
 * predict peak infections